 TECTA provides tuition assistance and textbooks for four (4) college courses.
 These four courses meet the training requirements required by the Council.
 The four courses are:

-- ECE 2040 Family Dynamics and Community Involvement
+- ECED 2040 Family Dynamics and Community Involvement

 To see when these courses are offered next view the Southwest course schedule.